Your database is growing, your emails look great, and you make it into recipients’ inboxes. You even have a decent open rate.

 5. You aren’t actually recovering carts

-Even if you’re already sending triggered emails, you probably aren’t doing everything in your power to recover lost revenue.
+Even if you’re already sending triggered emails as part of your email marketing, you probably aren’t doing everything in your power to recover lost revenue.

 Many companies think they have a cart abandonment system in place, when in fact they’re only dealing with checkout abandonment.